ArshiL610/React-Node-PostgreSql-Application/README.md

 # Focus Flow - a note taking application

-Focus Flow is a robust fullstack note-taking application meticulously crafted to empower users in organizing and managing their notes efficiently.
+Focus Flow is a robust fullstack note-taking application meticulously crafted to empower users in organizing and managing their notes/tasks efficiently.
 We prioritize the security and convenience of our users, ensuring a seamless and protected note-taking experience.

 ## Technologies Used